sympa-community/gpldoc/man/Sympa-Spindle-ToList.3.md

 Then stores message into outgoing spool (see [Sympa::Spool::Outgoing](./Sympa-Spool-Outgoing.3.md)) with classified packets of recipients.

-This cass updates statistics information of the list (with digest delivery, [Sympa::Spindle::ToOutgoing](./Sympa-Spindle-ToOutgoing.3.md) will update it).
+This class updates statistics information of the list (with digest delivery, [Sympa::Spindle::ToOutgoing](./Sympa-Spindle-ToOutgoing.3.md) will update it).

 # SEE ALSO